pr4u4t/ModSecurity-Lua/README.md

 ### ModSecurity-Lua

 This is libmodsecurity binding for lua, created as a replacement for modsecurity nginx connector to be used with openresty.
 The purpose of this binding is to give read access to libmodsecurity variables to openresty.
+To have access to libmodsecurity transaction variables libmodsecurity must be patched with

+Simple example:

 ```lua